The Evolution of Pathogen Testing for Environmental Monitoring Programs

 - Generate new insights: Because similarity analysis is seamlessly connected to environmental mapping software, food safety professionals can easily see historical trends and track the flow of a pathogen through a facility.

-To learn more about nanopore sequencing, which is one type of NGS platform, watch this short video.
+To learn more about nanopore sequencing, which is one type of NGS platform, watch this short video or consult this tutorial: What Is NGS?
+How Does It Work?
+And Why Does It Matter for Food Safety?

 To recap, here’s a quick chart that summarizes the differences between ribotyping, WGS, and Similarity Analysis through targeted sequencing.